Soldier: A Poet’s Childhood

 He makes me laugh.

 “What you suppose you do now?
 A chimpanzee?
 Why you gwine cover up you mouth?
 When a mon laugh him throw him head back an’ laughing out loud!”

 He fakes a punch at me.
 I am cowering, but he feints a left jab or two.
 I make a mistake: I look away.
 Then my father fakes a knockout punch to my face.
 He catches his fist half an inch away from my forehead.
 I’m looking up at him now, for sure.

 “Don’t I tol’ you you don’ never take you eye off the enemy eye?
 Never!
 Hmmph!
 You see now, heh?”

 From the book Soldier: A Poet's Childhood by June Jordan.
 Copyright 2000 by June Jordan.
 Reprinted by arrangement with Basic Civitas Books, a member of the Perseus Books Group (www.perseusbooks.com).
 All rights reserved.

-One of the most widely-published and highly-acclaimed African American writers of her generation, poet, playwright and essayist June Jordan was also known for her fierce commitment to human rights and progressive political agenda.
-Over a career that produced twenty-seven volumes of poems, essays, libretti, and work for children, Jordan engaged...
+One of the most widely-published and highly-acclaimed African American writers of her generation, poet, playwright and essayist June Jordan was known for her fierce commitment to human rights and political activism.
+Over a career that produced twenty-seven volumes of poems, essays, libretti, and work for children, Jordan engaged the fundamental...